1.3 The FE Reference Handbook

 Version control matters

-A useful prep technique is to author your own one-page index of where each high-weight formula lives and which keyword finds it fastest.
-You cannot bring that page to the exam, but the act of building it cements the layout in memory.
-By exam day, the index should live in your head: hear "power factor correction" and you instantly know the search term and the table it returns.
+A high-value prep technique is to author your own one-page index of where each high-weight formula lives and which keyword finds it fastest — then practice from memory.
+You cannot bring that page into the exam, but building it cements the layout.
+By exam day the index should live in your head: hear "power factor correction" and you instantly know the search term and the table it returns.
+The goal is to convert lookups from a 60-second hunt into a 10-second confirmation, because on a 3-minute-per-question pace, search speed is itself a scored skill.

 A question asks for the input impedance of an RLC network in AC steady state.
 What does the Handbook give you?